stechnologies808/Obsidian-Valut/Customer Energy Resources/Jira Imports/HESD-282.md

 ---
 ticket_id: HESD-282
 title: The contractor was not able to see the hyperlinks for the Validation Stage of P-ISE-22-499855, now cannot even access the application in CIT.
 See attached.
 status: Resolved
-original_status: ""
 created: 2023-12-11
-scraped_at: ""
 ticket_url: https://gridunity.atlassian.net/servicedesk/customer/portal/20/HESD-282
-assignee: ""
-reporter: ""
 project: hesd
-request_type: ""
-he_project: ""
 tags:
 - jira
 - ticket
 - hesd
 - resolved
 updated: 2025-11-15T11:17
 last_synced: 2025-11-15T11:17
 ---